Meal timing can be a confusing subject, especially when it comes to the best time to eat dinner.

 “We conclude that food intake during the nocturnal period is correlated with negative effects on the sleep quality of healthy individuals.
 Indeed, food intake near the sleeping period (dinner and late night snack) was negatively associated with sleep quality variables.”

-This study found that late night eating affected REM sleep for both men and women as well as sleep latency (time it takes to fall asleep).
+This study found that late night eating wasn’t the best time to eat dinner because affected REM sleep for both men and women as well as sleep latency (time it takes to fall asleep).

 Late night eating also affected women quite a bit more than men.